curious-attempt-bunny/mud2.net/mudiiclient/index.md

 1. Ensure you have [Java](https://www.java.com/en/) installed.
 (In a command window and enter `java -version`).
 2. Download [mudiiclient.jar](mudiiclient.jar).

+# Starting mudiiclient

-3. In a command window and enter `java -jar mudiiclient.jar`.
+In a command window and enter `java -jar mudiiclient.jar`.

 # Usage